operand/agency/site/_articles/walkthrough.md

 # Demo Application Walkthrough

-The following walkthrough will guide you through the basic concepts of Agency's API, and how to use it to build a simple agent system, using the main demo application as an example.
+The following walkthrough will guide you through the basic concepts of Agency's API, and how to use it to build a simple agent system.

 In this walkthrough, we'll be using the `MultiprocessSpace` class for connecting agents.
 Usage is exactly the same as with any other space type, such as